rlivingsus/misc/AllBooks.md

 - Sainsbury, Ian: The World Walker
 - Sakey, Marcus: Brilliance
 - Salamo, Lin: Mark Twain's Helpful Hints for Good Living
-- Salvatore, RA: Stone of Tymora (3 books? see below)
+- Salvatore, RA: Stone of Tymora (3 books? see below), The Finest Edge of Twilight Dungeons and Dragons
+- Sanderson, Brandon: Yumi and the Nightmare Painter
 - Scalzi, John: Dispatcher; The Collapsing Empire; The Kaiju Preservation Society (I think I bought this)
 - Schwab, VE: A Darker Shade of Magic
 - Schulman, Daniel: Sons of Wichita